deepmodeling/deepmd-kit/CONTRIBUTING.md

 - devel :  branch for developers

 ### Developer guide
-See [here](#doc/development/index) for coding conventions, API and other neads-to-know of the code.
+See [here](doc/development/index) for coding conventions, API and other neads-to-know of the code.

 ## How to contribute
 Please perform the following steps to create your Pull Request to this repository.
 If don't like to use commands, you can also use [GitHub Desktop](https://desktop.github.com/), which is easier to get started.
-See [here](https://git-scm.com/doc) if you want to really master git.
+Go to [git documentation](https://git-scm.com/doc) if you want to really master git.

 ### Step 1: Fork the repository